Juggereggnog/Election-Analytics-Blog/posts/post_11_narrative.md

 1. **Why did Trump outperform the polls?**
 2. **Could fundamentals still have had predictive power this election?**

-One media narrative proposes a partial answer to both: [Fears about the economy under COVID-19 lockdowns helped Trump outperform polls](https://www.theguardian.com/world/2020/nov/04/exit-polls-economy-covid-lockdown-trump).
+One media narrative can partially answer both: [Fears about the economy under COVID-19 lockdowns helped Trump outperform polls](https://www.theguardian.com/world/2020/nov/04/exit-polls-economy-covid-lockdown-trump).
 This narrative proposes that voters had become discontented with an intense, exhaustive pandemic response, and saw Biden as supporting its continuation and Trump supporting its cessation.
 This dichotomy between rebuilding the economy and curbing coronavirus spread, combined with partial economic recovery in the